|Nutrition Facts (per serving)|

 Garnish with an orange peel.
 Serve and enjoy.

 The Blood and Sand No. 2

 Mixing the Blood and Sand No. 2 could not be easier.
-You will simply pour 1 ounce each of blended scotch whiskey (such as Chivas Regal blended scotch whiskey), passion fruit puree, Cherry Herring, and Lillet Rouge.
+You will simply pour 1 ounce each of blended scotch whisky, passion fruit puree, cherry liqueur, and red wine liqueur.
 Shake and strain into a chilled cocktail glass.

 Which Scotch Should You Choose?